 Some people think all cholesterol is bad, but it’s essential for the body’s proper functioning.

-However, people who have high cholesterol also tend to have an increased risk of heart disease, especially when they have elevated levels of “bad” LDL cholesterol (37).
+However, people who have high cholesterol also tend to have an increased risk of heart disease, especially when they have elevated levels of LDL (bad) cholesterol (

-Cabbage contains two substances that have been shown to decrease unhealthy levels of LDL cholesterol.
+Cabbage contains two substances that have been shown to decrease levels of LDL (bad) cholesterol.

-Increasing phytosterol intake by 1 gram per day has been found to reduce LDL cholesterol concentrations by as much as 5% (40).
+According to a 2014 study, increasing phytosterol intake by 1 g per day has been found to reduce LDL cholesterol concentrations by as much as 6% (

-Summary: Cabbage is a good source of soluble fiber and plant sterols.
-These substances have been shown to reduce LDL cholesterol.
+Cabbage is a good source of soluble fiber and plant sterols.
+These substances have been shown to reduce LDL (bad) cholesterol.

-- Vitamin K1 (phylloquinone): Found primarily in plant sources.
+- Vitamin K1 (phylloquinone): This is found primarily in plant sources.

-- Vitamin K2 (menaquinone): Found in animal sources and some fermented foods.
+- Vitamin K2 (menaquinone): This form is found in animal sources and some fermented foods.
 It is also produced by bacteria in the large intestine.

-Cabbage is a terrific source of vitamin K1, delivering 85% of the recommended daily amount in a single cup (89 grams) (2).
+Cabbage is a terrific source of vitamin K1, delivering 56% of the DV in a single cup (89 g) (

 Vitamin K1 is a key nutrient that plays many important roles in the body.